Skip to content

-Sebastian uses his Narrative Filmmaking degree from Indiana University and his five plus years of production experience to make films, music videos, commercials, and more.
-He is the creator of the company, and he likes “Teenage Mutant Ninja Turtles II: Secret of the Ooze” a whole lot.
+Sebastian finds it hard writing a bio about himself, as he doesn’t like talking about himself.
+He created this company to make interesting video, and help give his friends experience.
+He uses his Narrative Filmmaking degree from Indiana University and his five plus years of production experience to make films, music videos, commercials, and more.
+He likes “Teenage Mutant Ninja Turtles II: Secret of the Ooze” a whole lot.

 A producer and writer, Maggie Crady has over five years of production experience with degrees from Indiana University in Media Production and Criminal Justice.
 With a background in broadcast television working with BTN and PBS, Maggie has been involved with Virtual Cocktail since 2018.
 Their favorites so far include “A Day in the Afterlife,” “The Armor,” and “Hello My Name is Friend-Man.”